 Alston Moor Community Energy is a Community Benefit society, registered with the Financial Conduct Authority.
 You can download the AMCE rules here.

-AMCE has four volunteer directors, and one part time project officer, who all have considerable experience and background in renewable energy and energy efficiency, sustainability and local organisations.
+AMCE has four volunteer directors, who all have considerable experience and background in renewable energy and energy efficiency, sustainability and local organisations.

 Kit England is a project manager at the Scottish and Northern Irish Forum for Environmental Research.
 He supports organisations to prepare Glasgow City Region for a changing climate.
 Before this he worked for Newcastle City Council for seven years, where he advised politicians and senior officers on Newcastle’s sustainability and climate change issues, and developed large-scale renewable energy and energy efficiency projects.